Temecula Vehicular Manslaughter Attorney

 Among the most frightening experiences is getting accused of killing someone while you were driving.
 That’s why you cannot afford to take the risk of hiring just any lawyer.
 You need a top-rated attorney who has the experience, knowledge, and commitment needed to help you resolve your charges.

-Our Riverside vehicular manslaughter lawyer obtains these qualities and more.
+Our Temecula vehicular manslaughter lawyer obtains these qualities and more.
 A member of the Top 100 Trial Lawyers by The National Trial Lawyers, Attorney Grande is equipped with the high-caliber legal arsenal your freedom and future depend on.
 Thus, you can rest assured that we will exhaust every resource to formulate a powerhouse defense strategy on your behalf, and, ultimately, work to help get your charges reduced or dropped altogether.

 Waste no longer to discover how our team can best serve your case.
 Schedule your free, confidential consultation by contacting (951) 221-4331!

 What is Vehicular Manslaughter?

 Manslaughter is the unlawful killing of a human being without malice, or intent, and can be caused voluntarily, involuntarily, or by a vehicle.
 Thus, if you are accused of vehicular manslaughter, it means that you allegedly killed someone while driving a vehicle:

 - in the commission of an unlawful act not amounting to a felony, and with gross negligence

 - in the commission of an unlawful act not amounting to a felony, but without gross negligence

 - in the commission of a lawful act that might cause death, unlawfully, and with gross negligence

 - in the commission of a lawful act that might cause death, unlawfully, but without gross negligence